1. How many residents do you match and what do you look for in applicants?

 2. Where do you do your rotations, and outpatient family medicine clinic?

 Hospital rotations are primarily at Truman Medical Centers, rated by the University Healthcare Consortium in in 2005 as one of the top 5 academic medical centers in the U.S. for delivering the highest quality care .
 Primarily rotations are at TMC Lakewood where FM residents are unopposed.
 We do our inpatient and emergency pediatric rotation at nearby Children’s Mercy Hospital.
 We have some other community rotations in private clinics.
-Family Medicine residents receive training at the Bess Truman Family Medicine Clinic inside TMC-LW hospital where we have over 12,000 out patient visits annually.
-Residents are organized into three teams supported by attendings and nursing, funtioning as group practices, led by a faculty mentor.
-We completed our Patient Centered Medical Home certification in 2013.
+Family Medicine residents receive training at the Bess Truman Family Medicine Clinic inside TMC-LW hospital where we have over 27,000 out patient visits annually.
+Residents are organized into three teams supported by attendings and nursing, functioning as group practices, led by a faculty mentor.
+We have been recognized as a NCQA Level 3 PCMH since 2013.

 3. How frequently are you on call?